Website owners have always been concerned about the security of their websites.

 First, you should know that there is no difference between free and paid SSL Certificates when it comes to their level of encryption.
 Both of them use symmetric algorithms (commonly known as the “private key”, used for encryption and decryption), and asymmetric algorithms (known as the “public key” which use different keys for encryption and decryption).

-Though some SSL Certificates are free, they offer the same level of encryption as the paid SSL Certificates.
-Let’s Encrypt and CloudFlare use SHA-128 and SHA-256 for their free SSL certificates, while Amazon is offering only SHA-256 for their symmetric encryption level.
+Though some SSL Certificates are free, they offer the same level of encryption as the paid ones.
+Let’s Encrypt and Cloudflare use SHA-128 and SHA-256 for their free SSL certificates, while Amazon is offering only SHA-256 for their symmetric encryption level.
 SSL Certificates provided by Let’s Encrypt are RSA-signed using 2048-bit RSA keys, which can be easily upgraded to 4096-bit RSA keys.
-At the same time, the free SSL certificates offered by CloudFlare and Amazon come with the standard 2048-bit RSA keys for the asymmetric encryption.
+At the same time, the free SSL certificates offered by Cloudflare and Amazon come with the standard 2048-bit RSA keys for asymmetric encryption.

-If the level of encryption is the same for both, free SSL Certificates and paid SSL Certificates, then let us find out what makes them different.
+If the level of encryption is the same for both free and paid SSL Certificates, then let us find out what makes them different.

 Since encryption is the same for free SSL Certificates and paid SSL Certificates, the only thing that makes free SSL Certificates distinct from the paid ones is the limitations that free SSL Certificates have.
 Here are the limitations which you will encounter when dealing with free SSL Certificates:

 - Domain Validation only.
 Free SSL Certificates will not certify the identity of the website owner.
 They only ensure a secure connection.
 Therefore, customers cannot be sure of the identity and trustworthiness of the website owner.
 DV certificates are suitable for basic websites, blogs, online portfolios, and informational sites.